 - son John died in 1948 aged 18

 - wife Marian died in 1969 aged 77

 - born on 2 July 1894 in Wigan, Lancashire

 - baptised on 15 March 1896 at St Catherine’s, Wigan with brother John and sister Lillian when living at 57 Cambridge Street

 - living at 20 Kendal Street, Wigan by December 1900

 - apprentice boot maker aged 16 living with parents at 6 Natland Terrace, Oxenholme on 2 April 1911

-- Edward died in Gloucester on 19 July 1942 at the age of 48
+- Ted died at the Royal Infirmary in Gloucester on 19 July 1942 at the age of 48

 Lillian Florence Knights (1895-1967)